 These behaviors may not scream addiction.
-They may even be explained by stress or the fact we are living through a pandemic.
-But, at Sanford Addiction Treatment Centers, we say, “If drinking is impacting your relationships, you have a drinking problem, no matter how much alcohol you can handle.”
+They may even be explained by stress or the fact we are living through difficult times.
+But, at Sanford Behavioral Health, we say, “If drinking is impacting your relationships, you have a drinking problem, no matter how much alcohol you can handle.”

-Here are some key indicators of drinking problems you might not have thought of.
-(Or if you thought of them, you might have found a way to explain or justify your behavior.)
+Here are some key indicators of drinking problems you might have yet to consider.
+(Or you might have found a way to explain or justify your behavior.)

 - Do you lie about where you’ve been and under-report how much you drink?

 - Do you have a feeling of uneasiness or emptiness?

-- Is there a hiding place (in your winter boot or in the back of a drawer) where you keep a stash of alcohol for “emergencies”?
+- Is there a hiding place (in your winter boot or the back of a drawer) where you keep a stash of alcohol for “emergencies”?

 - Is a drink necessary to calm you after a tough day?

-- Has COVID-19 or working from home become an excuse to drink during the day?
+- Has working from home become an excuse to drink during the day?

 - Do you need alcohol to “be yourself” and socialize?

-- Are there “voices in your head” asking you questions or telling you what to do?
+- Are voices in your head asking questions or telling you what to do?

-- Do you feel isolated and lonely, and unable to seek telehealth or virtual help?
+- Do you feel isolated, lonely, and unable to seek telehealth or virtual help?

 - Do you seem to hurt the ones you love without understanding why?